 This subject looks critically at cliched views of Impressionism.
 The paintings are situated in their socio-political context and the relationships between the two are explored.
 Attention is drawn to Haussmann's modernization of Paris under the Second Empire and concomitant social dislocation.
 The increasing significance in modern urban culture of institutionalised forms of leisure - cafes, theatres, racetracks and regattas, is discussed.
 Both the inclusions and omissions of impressionist imagery are considered.
 Such issues as work and leisure, class and gender, city and country are examined in relation to works by artists including Manet, Caillebotte, Morisot, Cassatt, Degas, Monet and Renoir.

-COFA 6050 Philosophies of S1 or S2 HPW3 C15 History
+COFA6050 Philosophies of History COFA6148 Honours level Staff Contact: Pam Hansford S1 or S2 HPW3 C15